 Can You Get A VPN On Apple TV?

-Both of them offer users the ability of getting dedicated routers with a suitable app for configuring the network in your home.
+Both of them offer users the ability to get dedicated routers with a suitable app for configuring the network in your home.

 How Do I Change the IP Address On My Apple TV?